teoziyiivy/tp/docs/UserGuide.md

 * To ensure correct processing of user inputs you should only enter the **necessary** number of arguments.
   For instance if you want to add a meal of `300` calories, only enter a **single** integer for your calories.
   E.g., enter `/c 300` instead of something like `/c 300 20 10`.
 The same applies to other arguments like date and time.

+* Scheduled workouts with the same activity breakdowns in a different order **are not** considered duplicated in the current version of CLI.ckFit.

 ## Table of Contents